I just recently learned that for many Americans, Thanksgiving is not complete without mac & cheese. Was everyone aware of this except for me?

 There is something very satisfying about al dente noodles wrapped in a velvety cheese sauce, baked into one cohesive slice.
 True comfort food you can feel good about!

-- 2 medium sized yellow potatoes, scrubbed and cut into 1 inch cubes
+- 2 medium sized potatoes, scrubbed and roughly chopped

 - 2 large carrots, washed and diced

 - 8 TBS nutritional yeast, divided

 - 1 tsp salt